Argurth/AkkaAuctionHouse/README.md

 ### Insomnia

-If you want to try the API without having to type all the requests by hand, an [insomnia](https://insomnia.rest/) export file, containing all the endpoints of this API, can be downloaded [here](/insomnia.json).
+If you want to try the API without having to type all the requests by hand, an [insomnia](https://insomnia.rest/) export file, containing all the endpoints of this API and an integrated documentation for each of them, can be downloaded [here](/documentation/insomnia.json).

 - If you haven't insomnia installed on your computer, you can download it here: https://insomnia.rest/download
 - To import the data into insomnia, open the Application>Preference>Data menu, choose "Import Data"